LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/LLM_On_CyberSecurityQuestions/LLM_On_CyberSecurityQuestions.md

 #### Test Case 7: Memory Dump Analysis Question (HTB - Reminiscent)

-This test case demonstrates how AI can tackle a forensic challenge by analyzing a memory dump to find malware and decode hidden information.
+This test case demonstrates how AI can tackle a knowledge and analysis based forensic question by analyzing a memory dump to find malware and decode hidden information.

 **Question Type** : Forensics